padro89/snakemake-workflow-cnag/README.md

 - ORA:
   - For the DGE list, I take the genes that are differentialy expressed (they may have a column "Filter" if the analysis is run with DESeq2).
   - I then get the ENSEMBL ID.
 It may have a last number after a point I should remove, this happens with *Mus musculus* and *Homo sapiens* samples.
 I can use awk for this.
+  - If instead of ENSEMBL, GENEID is used, the split should be done always before the comma.
   - With the ENSEMBL ID I can use a GMT file that contains all the pathways for the organism.
   - There is no need to select a Universe, g:Profiler uses one automatically.
 - GSEA: